aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## Now there’s something about a security group.

 Security Groups can be thought of as firewalls: they’ll keep any incoming connections out unless you specify.
 When you’re launching your EC2 Mac instance, you can automatically create a group that’ll keep anything but port 22 out, which we can use to SSH (and later VNC) into our Mac.
 Keep in mind that Security Groups are *stateful*, which means that the Mac itself can still reach out to the internet (without an explicit denial in the rules), and can also accept incoming connections that itself has initiated.
 All that means a default Security Group is a good place to start.
+With port 22 open, now you can SSH and connect to your Mac instance!

+## I’m in!
+What about access to the GUI, though?

+Once you’re connected to your Mac instance, you can [use SSH to enable VNC access via macOS’ built-in Screen Sharing service.](https://github.com/aws-samples/amazon-ec2-mac-getting-started/blob/main/steps/03_connect_and_enable.md) For enhanced GUI connectivity, check out our [step-by-step blog](https://aws.amazon.com/blogs/apn/amazon-ec2-mac-enhanced-remote-access-with-hp-anyware/)with HP Anyware (formerly Teradici), a macOS agent (x86 available today on [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-isaghmqny2wr6), Apple silicon launching 1/19) enabling secure, compressed, pixel-perfect remote screen sessions.
+Also, keep in mind, the flexibility of the cloud means there may not be a need to replace on-premises, physical developer devices with cloud EC2 Macs on a one-to-one basis.
+For example, if you have Apple developers located across geographical regions—great!
+Using an [auto-scaled shared pool of EC2 Macs](https://aws.amazon.com/blogs/compute/implementing-autoscaling-for-ec2-mac-instances/)for devs across time zones to launch an instance on (and terminate when done) can bring extra savings through the efficiencies gained.
+If this interests you or you’re ready to get going, let’s talk, as we have some great resources and experience to share—see below how to get in touch!

 ## Tell me more about security,  my InfoSec guys love that!